 The place-based photos in this exhibition were made by Gary Sauer-Thompson and form part of the Fleurieuscapes project.
 They were made during the Covid-19 lockdown when Gary was on the morning and evening poodle walks along both the coast and the back country roads, and are a supplement, and a background to, Gary’s contribution to the Friends of Photography Group’s (FOPG) online exhibition of film photography.
 The photos in the FOPG exhibition were also made during the Covid-19 lockdown.

 The photos in the exhibition are reproductions of the negative in a networked digital culture in which we all now live.
 The film was exposed using medium format film cameras (a Rolleiflex SL66 and a Rolleiflex TLR) with the negatives developed by an employee at Atkins Lab.
 The negative is scanned into a digital file, post-processed using Adobe’s Lightroom software and uploaded to the virtual gallery.
 If prints are to be made from these digital files, then these would be made by a skilled printer employed at Atkins Lab.
-This is an example of the expanding field of photography against the background of against the backdrop of increasing digitalisation and dematerialisation.
+This is an example of the expanding field of photography against the backdrop of increasing digitalisation and dematerialisation.

 If these multiple reproductions represent the continuation of the analogue in a digital form, then reproduction is at the heart of photography’s existence.
 The process of reproduction with its collective labour brings the economics of photographic practice into the foreground.
 Photography’s history, however, is haunted its own ghost—eg., a linear historical narrative, the purity of the medium, the photographic canon, and a master image presented as an act of personal expression of an artistic genius–that veil the multiple reproducibilities of photography.